influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 To use Google authentication, you need to register a Google application and use the assigned Client ID and Client Secret, as well as specify a Public URL.

-##### Overview

-The steps below guide you in creating the following required Chronograf environment variables (or corresponding command line options):
+Configure the required Chronograf environment variables (or corresponding command line options):

 * `GOOGLE_CLIENT_ID` (Google Client ID)
 * `GOOGLE_CLIENT_SECRET` (Google Client Secret)